sbmallik/example-selenium-javascript-mocha-ufg/README.md

 * `APPLITOOLS_API_KEY` to your [account's API key](https://applitools.com/tutorials/guides/getting-started/registering-an-account).
 * `APPLITOOLS_SERVER_URL` to the pre-configured URL for Applitools Test Manager.
 Otherwise the [default URL](https://eyesapi.applitools.com) would be used.
+* `APPLITOOLS_SELF_HEALING` set to 'false' if the self healing feature needs disabling.

 Finally the tests can be executed with the following command: